Metamizole: Legal status

 Metamizole is banned in several countries, available by prescription in others (sometimes with strong warnings, sometimes without), and available over the counter in yet others.
-For example, approval was withdrawn in Sweden (1974), the USA (1977), and India (2013, ban lifted in 2014).
+For example, approval was withdrawn in Sweden (1974), the US (1977), and India (2013, ban lifted in 2014).

-Although metamizole is banned in the USA, it was reported by small surveys that 28% of Hispanics in Miami have possession of it, and 38% of Hispanics in San Diego, CA reported some usage.
+Although metamizole is banned in the US because of its risk of agranulocytosis, it was reported by small surveys that 28% of Hispanics in Miami have possession of it, and 38% of Hispanics in San Diego reported some usage.

+There were unauthorized sales and use of metamizole in horses in the US.
+After reviewing trial data on its safety, the FDA approved it for treating fever in equines.

 Amid the opioid crisis, a study pointed out that the legal status of metamizole has a relation to the consumption of oxycodone, showing the use of those drugs were inversely correlated.
 Its use could be beneficial when adjusted for the addictive risk of opioids, especially on limited and controlled use of metamizole.
-A 2019 Israeli conference also justified the approved status as a preventive to opioid dependence, and metamizole being safer than most analgesics for renal impaired patients.
+A 2019 Israeli conference also justified the approved status as a preventive to opioid dependence, and metamizole being safer than most analgesics for renally-impaired patients.

 Metamizole is the most sold medication in São Paulo, Brazil, accounting for 488 tons in 2016.
+Given this contrasting consumption compared to other countries, the Brazilian Health Regulatory Agency (ANVISA) convened an international panel for evaluating its safety in 2001, and the conclusion was that the benefits substantially outweighed the risks, and imposing restrictions would lead to significant negative consequences to the population.
+It is also highly popular in Latin America overall.
+In 2022 in Brazil alone over 215 million doses were administered.

+The Bulgarian pharmaceutical Sopharma produces it under the brand Analgin, which as of 2014, has been the top-selling analgesic in Bulgaria for over a decade.

+In Germany, the drug is the most commonly prescribed painreliever.

 In 2012, headache accounts for 70% of its use in Indonesia.

-In 2018, investigators in Spain looked into Nolotil (as metamizole is known in Spain) after the death of several British people in Spain.
+In 2018, investigators in Spain looked into Nolotil (as metamizole is marketed in Spain) after the death of several British people in Spain.
 A possible factor in these deaths might have been a side effect of metamizole that can cause agranulocytosis (a lowering of white blood cell count).